Membership Strengthens the Class.

 FFIA organises a National Championship every year which rotates around the States, the main trophy being the Coweslip Trophy (see all past winners here) which was presented by HRH Prince Philip.
 The States have their own annual State Championship providing very tight racing throughout the fleets.

 More than 4000 Flying Fifteens have been registered world wide and it is truly an International Class, with World Championships held every second year in alternate hemispheres.
-The current world champions are Steve Goacher & Tim Harper who won the last Worlds at Napier Sailing Club in New Zealand.
-The next World Championships will be at The National Yacht Club of Ireland, Dun Laoghaire in September 2019.
-In February 2021 the World Championship will be in Fremantle, Western Australia.
+The current world champions are Graham Vials and Chris Turner who won the last Worlds’ at The National Yacht Club of Ireland, Dun Laoghaire in September 2019.
+The next World Championship was scheduled for February 2021 hosted by Royal Freshwater Bay Yacht Club to be sailed from Fremantle, Western Australia, however, due to the Covid 19 pandemic a final decision will be made on the timing in August 2020.

 To participate in FFIA events both the helm and crew must be a member of their State Association or one of the recognised FFI Associations around the World.
 If chartering a boat the owner, as well as the helm and crew, must also be a financial member of a State Association or one of the recognised FFI Associations.